ndsev/mapget/docs/mapget-config.md

 The optional `http-settings` top‑level key is reserved for HTTP‑related configuration used by tools and user interfaces.
 It is typically a list of objects that may contain fields such as `scope`, `api-key` or `password`.

-Mapget itself treats this section as opaque data: it is read and written via the `/config` endpoint but not interpreted when serving tiles.
+Mapget itself treats this section as opaque data and does not interpret it when serving tiles.
+It is included in `/config.model` only when the active datasource schema contains an `http-settings` property, for example through a deployment-specific `--config-schema` patch.
 When returning the configuration, mapget replaces the values of any `api-key` or `password` fields with masked tokens.
 When a modified configuration is posted back, these tokens are resolved to the original secret values before the YAML file is updated.

 ## Environment variables